tmclaugh/threatstack-to-aws-sns/README.md

 [![Launch CloudFormation
 Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ThreatStackServiceIntegrations&templateURL=https://s3.amazonaws.com/straycat-dhs-org-straycat-lamba-deploys/threatstack-to-aws-sns.json)

+Once deployment is complete, get the value of the SnsWebHookEndpoint output from the CloudFormation stack.
+That endpoint should be will be the Webhook URL value for the Threat Stack Webhook API integration.

 ## API
 ### POST https://_host_/api/v1/sns/message
 Publish a JSON doc from Threat Stack to AWS SNS.  __NOTE__: A webhook may contain multiple alerts but this service will store each one individually.